Discover unrivaled views at the highest point in New Jersey.

 A distinctive Atlantic white cedar bog is located at the heart of the Dryden Kuser Natural Area.
 This type of bog is common at lower elevations along the coastal plain, but it is very unusual to find such a habitat near the top of a mountain.
 An easy 2.5-mile-long trail encircles the bog.
 An interpretive guide, which corresponds to numbered posts along the trail, can be obtained here, at the park office or the interpretive center.
 The guide introduces hikers to the unique features of the bog habitat and some of the plant and animal species that make their home there.

 There are picnic tables and charcoal grills located adjacent to the beach, available on a first come-first serve basis.
 Canopies are permitted, maximum size is 12’ x 12’.
-You may bring your own grill, however it must be elevated and can not be used on the beach.
+You may bring your own grill, however it must be elevated and can’t be used on the beach.

-You must bring your own trash bags and take all of your trash home with you.
+You must bring your own trash bags and take all your trash and belongings home with you.

 Note Boats and personal watercraft, including kayaks and paddleboards, are not permitted in Lake Marcia.